cabforum/servercert/docs/BR.md

 **Effective Date**: 1 July 2012.

-**Enterprise RA**: An employee or agent of an organization unaffiliated with the CA who authorizes issuance of Certificates to that organization.
+**Enterprise RA**: An employee or agent of an organization unaffiliated with the TSP who authorizes issuance of Certificates to that organization.[Comment: This definition talks in terms of organizations.
+(Enterprise RAs are applicants or subscribers.)]

 **Expiry Date**: The "Not After" date in a Certificate that defines the end of a Certificate's validity period.